gregsaun/prusa_i3_bear_upgrade/README.md

 ## Compatibility

-This Bear Upgrade 2.1 is compatible with Full Bear Upgrade 2.0 __MK3__ frame.
+This Bear Frame Upgrade 2.1 is compatible with Full Bear Frame Upgrade 2.0 __MK3__ frame.
 If you do not know which frame you have please check [our FAQ here](https://guides.bear-lab.com/Wiki/Bear_FAQ#Section_Which_Full_Bear_frame_do_I_have).

-:bulb: If you have a Full Bear Upgrade 2.0 MK2S or MK2.5 frame you can find compatible parts in the [optional parts section](#optional-parts) below.
+:bulb: If you have a Full Bear Frame Upgrade 2.0 MK2S or MK2.5 frame you can find compatible parts in the [optional parts section](#optional-parts) below.

 :warning: The new Y and Z axis are __not__ compatible with any of the existing Prusa or Bear 2.0 parts.
 You have to update all parts from Bear 2.1.